courros/hnco/README.md

 ### mapgen

 `mapgen` generates random instances of maps and saves them to files.
-A map is a translation, a permutation, a linear map, or an affine map in the space of bit vectors.
-It can be composed with any fitness function.
-Random maps can be used to check that an algorithm is invariant under the action of those maps. `hnco` can generate random maps but subsequent executions will get different maps.
-When comparing different algorithms, it is necessary that all algorithms share the same random map instance.
-Hence the need for `mapgen`.
+The map can be a translation, a permutation, a linear map, or an affine map in the space of bit vectors.
+The same map instance can be loaded by `hnco` and used by different algorithms.

 ### hnco